IKIM-Essen/RiboSnake/README.md

 ### Step 1: Obtain a copy of this workflow

+If you want to add your own changes to the workflow, create a GitHub repository of your own, then clone this one.
 1. Create a new github repository using this workflow [as a template](https://help.github.com/en/articles/creating-a-repository-from-a-template).
 2. [Clone](https://help.github.com/en/articles/cloning-a-repository) the newly created repository to your local system, into the place where you want to perform the data analysis.
+If you just want to use this workflow locally, then simply clone it or download it as zip-file.

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the files in the `config/` folder.
 Adjust `config.yaml` to configure the workflow execution, and `metadata.txt` to specify your sample setup.

+Some important parameters you should check and set according to your own fatsq-files in the `config.yaml` are primers for the forward and reverse reads, the `datatype`, that should be used by QIIME2 and the `min-seq-length`.
+Based on the sequencing, the length of the reads can vary.

+In addition to that, you need to fit the metadata-parameters to your data.
+Please change the names of the used metadata-column according to your information.

+The workflow is able to perform clustering and denoising either with vsearch, leading to OTU creation, or with DADA2, creating ASVs.
+You can decide which modus to use by setting the variable "jan-mode" to `True` (DADA2 usage) or `False` (vsearch).

+Please make sure, that the names of your fastq files are correctly formatted.
+They should look like this:

+    samplename_SNumber_Lane_R1/R2_001.fastq.gz

 ### Step 3: Install Snakemake